22 Best Trees For Bees + FREE Printable

-Trees can provide a life-saving source of forage for pollinators like bees, bumblebees, and butterflies.
-The pollen and nectar are nutrient-rich and often arrive in the months when other sources of food are scarce.
+Trees provide a life-saving source of forage for pollinators like bees, bumblebees, and butterflies.
+The pollen and nectar are nutrient-rich and arrive in the months when other food sources are scarce.

 Some of the best trees you can plant for bees include the red maple, linden, hazel, serviceberry, and redbud.
 If you’re looking for long-blooming trees then consider the crepe myrtle or the horse chestnut.